namita-gupta/namita-gupta.github.io/about.md

 Namita Gupta is a writer/artist based in Mumbai, India.
 In 2018, she graduated from Goldsmiths College, University of London with an M.A. in Media and Communications.
 She has also studied Indian Aesthetics at Jnanapravaha, Mumbai; Mass Communication at IIMC, Delhi, and Business Studies from University of Delhi.

-Her interests range from arts, philosophy, culture, music, design, mathematics, science, religion and digital technology.
+Her interests range from visual arts, philosophy, theater, music, design, mathematics, science, religion, digital media and technology.

 {% if site.show_talks_section %}
 ## Talks